-Barclays : FORM 8.3 - ALLERGAN PLC AMENDMENT | MarketScreener
+Barclays : Form 8.3 - ALLERGAN PLC AMENDMENT | MarketScreener

 Notes

-1. Where there are open option positions or open derivative positions (except for CFDs), full details should be given.
-Full details of any existing agreements to purchase or to sell must also be given on this form.
+Where there are open option positionsor open derivative positions (except for CFDs), full details should be given.
+Full detailsof any existing agreements to purchase or to sell must also be given on this form.

 For full details of disclosure requirements, see Rule 8 of the Rules.
 If in doubt, consult the Panel.